CarterFaceySmith/SecondBrain/README.md

 The main topics covered include:
 - General Programming
 - Mathematics
-- Genetics
 - Machine Learning
 - Quantum Computing

 The notes themselves are written conceptually, with a casual and stream-of-consciousness style of writing to deformalise concepts and assist with quick high-level understanding of complex subjects.

-As learning is a constant process, so to is the expansion of this knowledge base, I intend to opensource these for the remainder of my life in the hopes that they assist others in the same way they have assisted me.
+As learning is a constant process, so to is the expansion of this knowledge base, I intend to open source these for the remainder of my life in the hopes that they assist others in the same way they have assisted me.

 Please be aware that notes on more complex topics may include swearing.
 <br></br>